Headless UI

 Verifying the magic link token and signing the user in

 Once the user clicks the magic link, they will be redirected back to your application with a magic link token in the url.
 Make sure to catch this in your code and verify the token.
 Once the token is verified you will have your session information.
-Using the scuteClient.signInWithTokenPayload
+Using the scuteClient.signInWithTokenPayload you can authenticate the user and let them in:

 Passkeys